Kucoin/kucoin-api-docs/source/localizable/index.html.md

 2. Initiate a [REST](#get-full-order-book-aggregated) request to get the snapshot data of Level 2 order book.
 3. Playback the cached Level 2 data flow.
 4. Apply the new Level 2 data flow to the local snapshot to ensure that the sequence of the new Level 2 update lines up with the sequence of the previous Level 2 data.
 Discard all the message prior to that sequence, and then playback the change to snapshot.
-5. Update the level2 full data based on sequence according to the size.
+5. Update the level2 full data based on sequence according to the price and size.
 If the price is 0, ignore the messages and update the sequence.
 If the size=0, update the sequence and remove the price of which the size is 0 out of level 2.
 For other cases, please update the price.

 **Example**